The European rules on crisis management (BRRD)

 - liabilities deriving from participation in payment systems with a residual maturity of less than 7 days;

-- debts to employees, commercial payables and tax liabilities, if these are privileged under bankruptcy law.
+- debts to employees, commercial payables and tax liabilities, provided that they are privileged under bankruptcy law.

 Liabilities that have not been expressly excluded can be included in a bail-in.
-But in exceptional circumstances, such as when the bail-in entails a risk for financial stability or jeopardizes critical functions, the authorities may, at their discretion, exclude other liabilities as well.
+However, in exceptional circumstances, such as when the bail-in entails a risk for financial stability or jeopardizes critical functions, the authorities may, at their discretion, exclude other liabilities as well.
 These exclusions are subject to limits and conditions and must be approved by the European Commission.
-Losses that have not been absorbed by the creditors can be transferred, at the discretion of the authorities, to the resolution fund, which can intervene up to a ceiling of 5 per cent of total liabilities, provided that a minimum bail-in of 8 per cent of total liabilities has been applied.
+Losses that have not been absorbed by the creditors can be transferred, at the discretion of the authorities, to the Single Resolution Fund, which can intervene up to a ceiling of 5 per cent of total liabilities, provided that a minimum bail-in of 8 per cent of total liabilities has been applied.

 What do savers risk in a bail-in?

-Bail-ins follow a ranking whose logic envisages that those investing in the riskiest financial instruments will be the first to absorb any losses or have their claims converted into equity (see the figure).
+Bail-ins are applied according to a ranking whose logic envisages that those investing in the riskiest financial instruments will be the first to absorb any losses or have their claims converted into equity (see the figure).
 Only when all the resources in the highest-risk category have been deployed can the next category be involved.

 First of all, the interests of the bank's owners - the shareholders - are sacrificed as the value of their shares is written off.
 Next, when reducing the value of the shares to zero does not fully cover the losses, action is taken vis-à-vis some classes of creditor, whose assets may be written down or converted into equity to recapitalize the bank.

-For bail-ins, creditors are ranked as follows: i) shareholders; ii) holders of other capital instruments; iii) other subordinated creditors; iv) unsecured creditors; v) individuals and small businesses for the part of their deposits above €100,000; vi) the deposit guarantee fund, which contributes to the bail-in in the place of guaranteed depositors.
+For bail-ins, creditors are placed in the following order of priority: i) shareholders; ii) holders of other capital instruments; iii) other subordinated creditors; iv) unsecured creditors; v) individuals and small businesses for the part of their deposits above €100,000; and vi) the deposit guarantee fund, which contributes to the bail-in in the place of guaranteed depositors.

-Investors must accordingly pay close attention, when they sign on, to the risks attaching to certain kinds of investment.
-Retail customers who intend to buy bank securities should first be offered certificates of deposit covered by the guarantee scheme instead of bonds, which are subject to bail-in.
+EU legislation (BRRD) takes the approach to bail-ins whereby the measures must also be applicable to instruments issued prior to the enactment of the legislation and already in the possession of investors.
+Accordingly, when investors sign on, they must pay very close attention to the risks attaching to certain kinds of investment.
+Retail customers who intend to buy bank securities should first be offered certificates of deposit covered by the Deposit Guarantee Fund instead of bonds, which are subject to bail-in.
 At the same time, banks must reserve the instruments other than deposits, especially subordinated debt instruments, which come right after shares in absorbing losses, to more expert investors.
-Banks must provide timely information on all these aspects to their customers; the information must be provided, in great detail, at the time of placement of securities issues.
+Banks must provide timely information on all these aspects to their customers; the information must be provided in great detail at the time of placement of securities issues.

 What do depositors risk?